Rare Diseases Clinical Trials Toolbox

 The ICH defines “inspection” as “The act by a regulatory authority (ies) of conducting an official review of documents, facilities, records, and any other resources that are deemed by the authority (ies) to be related to the clinical trial and that may be located at the site of the trial, at the sponsor’s and/or contract research organization’s (CRO’s) facilities, or at other establishments deemed appropriate by the regulatory authority (ies)”.

 Inspections are performed by government regulators to ensure patient safety, welfare, scientific integrity and compliance with regulations.
-In Europe, regulatory authorities perform regulatory inspections of trial sites or Sponsors on a regular basis.
+In Europe, regulatory authorities perform regulatory inspections of trial sites or sponsors on a regular basis.
 The frequency of these inspections is based on the risk associated with the trials being undertaken.
-They may also perform a triggered inspection after a particular event.
-In most cases, the regulatory authority shall inform the main contact (normally sponsor) of an inspection but these may occasionally be unannounced.
+They may also perform triggered inspection after a particular event.
+In most cases the regulatory authority shall inform the main contact (normally sponsor) of an inspection but these may occasionally be unannounced.

 SAFETY REPORTING

-Sponsors should develop formal, written processes for the management of adverse events and safety reports, including the handling of both expedited reports and annual safety reporting.
+Sponsors should develop formal, written processes (Safety Management Plan) for the management of adverse events and safety reports, including the handling of both expedited reports and annual safety reporting.

-Pharmacovigilance (PV) is the science relating to the detection, assessment, understanding and prevention of the adverse effects of medicines.
-Some academic Clinical Trial Units (CTUs) and private CROs have PV units to support Sponsors and investigators with Safety reporting, including:
+Pharmacovigilance (PV) is the science relating to the detection, assessment, understanding and prevention of the adverse effects of medicines/vaccines.
+Some academic Clinical Trial Units (CTUs) and private Clinical Research Organizations (CROs) have PV units to support Sponsors and investigators with Safety reporting, including:

-- Validation, use and maintenance of an internal pharmacovigilance database in which all the events received and managed are recorded and where activities to be performed can be planned.
+- Validation, use and maintenance of an internal PV database in which all the events can be received, managed, and recorded and where all obligatory legal PV activities can be performed in compliance with the national and global regulatory requirements.

 - Expedited reports

-All relevant suspected, unexpected, serious, adverse reactions (SUSARs) that occur during a clinical trial must be reported to the National Competent Authorities (NCAs) and Ethics committees of participating countries.
-Sponsors may use the current European portal (Eudravigilance website) to submit SUSAR reports in bulk to NCAs.
+All relevant Suspected Unexpected Serious Adverse Reaction (SUSARs) that occur during a clinical trial must be reported to the Regulatory authorities of participating countries as soon as possible but no later than 7 calendar days after first knowledge by the sponsor.
+The communication has to be followed by as complete as possible a report within 8 additional calendar days.
+Sponsors may use the current European portal (Eudravigilance website) to submit SUSAR reports in bulk to National Competent Authorities (NCAs).

-Development Safety Update Reports (DSURs) are internationally-harmonized, safety documents (which became mandatory in European Union Member States in September 2011) covering the safety summary of medicinal products during their development or clinical trial phase.
-The Sponsor is responsible for submitting annual DSURs to both NCAs and ECs in the countries involved in the clinical trial.
-These include:
+Development Safety Update Reports (DSURs)/Annual Safety Report (ASR) are internationally-harmonized, safety documents covering the safety summary of medicinal products during their development or clinical trial phase.
+Sponsor is responsible of submitting annual ASR via the Clinical Trials Information System (CTIS)once per year to inform both NCAs and Ethics Committees (ECs) in the countries involved in the clinical trial.

-- Periodical reconciliation of adverse events recorded in the eCRF vs the PV database
+- Periodical reconciliation of adverse events recorded between the Clinical trial database and the PV database

 - Pharmacovigilance training for investigators and staff involved in the trials.